ehsandastani/DevOps/Temporal Logic.md

 ## Review of Classical Logic
 Briefly, when defining __logic__, it is better to say __logic__ just represents an abstraction of the world.

+Logic has two branches:
+* __Model theory__: Concerned with the interpretation of formal languages and their models.
+* __Proof theory__: Focuses on the syntactic structure and formal derivations in logical systems.

 First, let's define some terms that will be important later.

 ### Logical Language